CSC207-UofT/course-project-gitgarden/phase2/progress_report.md

   Introduced the ability to save user profiles, as well as request details.
 This was a huge step forward in our application, as we could now test our request and counteroffer system, and made the code compatible with the JavaSwing GUI.

+- Pkyuan(Pkyuan2001): Phase2 grand refactoring (https://github.com/CSC207-UofT/course-project-gitgarden/pull/22)

+  Rewrote phase2 front end, fixed all of the clean architecture violations that were present in UI.
+Added new features, pages and refactored some code.

+- hMarc16: Phase 2 Persistency Rework and Javadoc Update (https://github.com/CSC207-UofT/course-project-gitgarden/pull/38)

+  Rewrote most of the persistency to match phase 2 changes in the backend.
+Customized the format that gets saved to json.
+Fixed many Clean Architecture violations.

+- mel10c:

+- AndyWang-JM:

+- Jagat25: